 “I’m his granddaughter.
 His only son, Hartmut, was my father.”

-August reached for her mother’s hand, and the tightly gripped response made her chest flutter.
+August took her mother’s hand, and the tightly gripped response made her chest flutter.
 Her mom had traveled so far to meet her only blood relative.
 If she couldn’t know her father, she keenly wanted to meet her grandfather.

 The inspector appeared lost for words.
 He glanced back and forth between them, rubbed his jaw from chin to ear, and frowned.
 “Can you prove this?”